kim-h-l/portfolio-sql/README.md

 ## **Exploring Stack Overflow Data with BigQuery**

 Welcome to my SQL portfolio!
 This section showcases my exploratory analysis of the Stack Overflow dataset using **Google BigQuery**.
-To familiarize myself with this dataset, I initiated basic SQL queries to understand its structure before progressing to more complex analyses.
+I began by writing basic SQL queries to explore the dataset’s structure before progressing to more complex analyses.

 All referenced SQL queries can be found in my [GitHub repository](https://github.com/kim-h-l/portfolio-sql/tree/main/stackoverflow).

 ---

-## **🔍 Understanding the Data**
+## **Understanding the Data**

 To get started, I explored what the dataset could reveal about Stack Overflow’s top users.
 I looked up the [top user of all time](https://stackoverflow.com/users/22656/jon-skeet) and used their user ID, along with the available BigQuery schema, to conduct a [basic check](https://github.com/kim-h-l/portfolio-sql/blob/main/stackoverflow/001_user_data_exploration.sql) on the `users` table.
 This helped me understand the table’s structure and the types of insights I could extract.

 ---

-## **✅ Ensuring Data Quality**
+## **Ensuring Data Quality**

 Before performing deeper analysis, I conducted **data quality checks** to identify potential issues such as null values, duplicates, or unexpected data.
 Key questions I examined: